Germinating Seeds in Paper Towel Method (10 Tips)

 Okay, you’re back?
 Great!
 Let’s get started!

-Germinating Seeds in Paper Towel and Plastic Bag Method: How To
+Germinating Seeds in Paper Towel and Plastic Bag Method: Step-by-Step

 The method of germinating seeds in paper towels is so easy!
 I am really excited to guide you through this experience.
 It’s my favorite fast germination gardening technique.